Combining quantum noise reduction resources: a practical approach: Introduction

+This article is structured as follows.
 We first introduce a toy model to illustrate the advantages of position measurements using single- and two-mode squeezed light.
-The expected losses and asymmetry in displacement amplitude are characterized for the single- and two-mode cases, respectively.
+The expected losses in the single-mode case and asymmetry in displacement amplitude of the optical fields in the two-mode case are characterized for the respective cases.
 Our scheme is shown to be robust against small amounts of loss and displacement amplitude asymmetries.
-Second, we examine a specific interferometric optomechanical system and find that, in principle, BAE and squeezing can be combined over a broad bandwidth when reading out the momentum.
+Second, we examine a specific interferometric optomechanical system and find that, in principle, BAE and squeezing can be combined over a broad bandwidth when reading out the momentum of a resonator well above its natural frequency, thus harnessing the benefits of the QND readout.
 Our results show that squeezed momentum measurements facilitate broadband impulse metrology with quantum-enhanced sensitivity in the parameter regimes required for dark matter detection.